vseryakov/backendjs/README.md

   Example:

         /message/del/sent?recipient=12345&mtime=124345656567676

+- `/message/image`
+  Return the image data for the given message, the required parameters are:
+    - sender - id of the sender returned in the by `/message/get` reply results for every message
+    - mtime - exact timestamp of the message

 ## Counters
 The counters API maintains realtime counters for every account records, the counters record may contain many different counter columns for different purposes and